SheetAble/SheetAble/build-commands.md

 # Build Commands
-Here is the guide for building the project (feel free to contribute for working commands for other systems)
+Here is the guide for building the project (feel free to contribute for working commands on other systems)

 1. Build frontend
    - ```cd frontend```